Top 10 Examples of Journal Entry

 The following journal entry examples in accounting provide an understanding of the most common type of journal entries used by the business enterprises in their day to day financial transactions.
 Passing the journal entries is very much required as they allow the business organization to sort their transactions into manageable data.
 It is the summary of debits and credits of financial transactions with a note of which accounts these financial transactions will affect maintained in the chronological order.

 Example #1 – Revenue

 Sales Journal Entry:

-When sales are done on credit, journal entry for accounts receivable is debited and sales account is credited.
+When sales are made on credit, journal entry for accounts receivable is debited, and sales account is credited.

 If cash sales happen, then the cash account is debited.